dustinkredmond/GroovyServer/README.md

    Your path to Tomcat may be different.

    `mv ./GroovyServer.war /var/lib/tomcat9/webapps/GroovyServer.war`

+   If Tomcat doesn't automatically expand your WAR, create a directory, `mv` the WAR into it, then extract.

+   `user@host: /var/lib/tomcat9/webapps/$ sudo mkdir ./GroovyServer`

+   `sudo mv ./GroovyServer.war ./GroovyServer/`

+   `sudo jar xvf ./GroovyServer/GroovyServer.war`

+   `sudo rm ./GroovyServer/GroovyServer.war`

-**5. Navigate to the deployed application and change the database connection details.**
+**5. Navigate to the deployed (unpacked) application and change the database connection details.**

    We must configure the following in `META-INF/context.xml`

    - Database username, password, and connection URL
-     - Admin username and password
    - All the above are required

     `vi /var/lib/tomcat9/webapps/GroovyServer/META-INF/context.xml`